darton/RPiUSB/README.md

-# Raspberry Pi Zero W as a USB drive synchronized with an FTP account.
+# RPiUSB is Raspberry Pi Zero W based a USB drive synchronized with an FTP account.

 ### Ideal for old CNC machines and other industrial devices or those that can only retrieve data from memory connected via USB and do not support Ethernet or Internet.